 - It's a beautiful day!

 Constructions with the words "how," "what," "may" are often used in English to express delight, joy, sadness, resentment, and other emotions.
 These words always stand at the beginning of a sentence, and the following words are placed in indirect order.
-For example:
+For example, look at these common English expressions with them:

 - How thoughtful of you!